sinclairzx81/typedriver/readme.md

 ## Locales

-TypeDriver has translations for many different languages and locales.
+TypeDriver provides localized translations for multiple languages and locales, using BCP 47-compliant locale identifiers expressed with underscores (_) in place of hyphens (-).
+These can be passed to the errors(...) function in the following way.

 ```typescript
 const issues = Vector3.errors({ x: 1, y: true }, {